sysrich/rootco.de-web/_posts/2017-11-16-hackweek-2017-conclusion.md

 # Next Steps

 As you will see from the instructions below, installing your own Kubic Desktop isn't a trivial process at the moment.
-If I have time, or if others feel like moving this idea forward wit me, we really need to look into the following:
+If I have time, or if others feel like moving this idea forward with me, we really need to look into the following:

 - Polishing the Product & Image definitions in OBS for Kubic to remove as many of the installation steps below as possible.
 This would either mean extending the existing images & installation routine to support a Kubic desktop, or producing new images for a Kubic desktop.
 - As part of the above, remove the conflicts that stop additional patterns being installed with the openSUSE-TW-Kubic product.